sp8cky/Password-Manager/README.md

 ```bash
 pip install -r requirements.txt
 ```

+## Usage
+1. **Create a new database:** At startup, you can create a new password database and set a master password.
+2. **Set a master password:** Once the database is created, you will be prompted to set a master password.
+This protects access to the database.
+3. **Manage entries:**
+  - After verifying the master password, you can add, view or delete entries.
+  - Adding a new entry:** You can save website names, usernames and passwords.
+  - **View entries:** All saved passwords can be listed.
+  - Password Generator:** PWM offers an option to create randomly generated passwords.

+## Database management
+PWM stores your passwords in an SQLite database, which is encrypted with a `.key` file.
+Each database is protected with an individual key.
+The key is generated automatically when you create a new database.
+- Delete database:** You can securely delete a database by selecting the "Delete Database" option in the main menu.
+- Key files:** Make sure that the `.key` file is stored securely.
+Without this file you will not be able to access your database.

+## Project structure
+- `password_manager.py`: Main script that executes the password manager.
+- `input_handler.py`: Contains functions for user input and menu control.
+- `db_handler.py`: Manages database operations (creating, opening, deleting entries).
+- `encryption_handler.py`: Encryption logic (encryption/decryption of passwords and master password management).

 ## Contributing
 Feedback and Contributions: It's my first cybersecurity project, Feedback and contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.